pushkarskiyrodion/KatVR-landing-page/README.md

 ### JavaScript

 In addition to React, JavaScript is used to enhance interactivity and implement dynamic functionality on the landing page.
 JavaScript enables features such as smooth scrolling, interactive menus, form validation, and other user interactions.

+#

+Thank you for checking out the KatVR landing page.
+If you have any questions or feedback, please don't hesitate to [contact me](mailto:pushkarskiyrodion@gmail.com).